Human Resource Management Program CPHR National Knowledge Exam Exemption Option:

-All students who graduate from the Bachelor of Business Administration – Management (Human Resource Management concentration), and who achieve an overall cumulative average of B- in their program, and have been a member of the Chartered Professionals in Human Resources – British Columbia & Yukon (CPHR BC & YK) continuously since registering in the aforementioned Douglas College Human Resource Management program will be awarded national knowledge exam [NKE] passing status by CPHR BC & YK and such graduates will not have to write the NKE Exam.
+All students who graduate from the Bachelor of Business Administration – Management (Human Resource Management concentration), and who achieve an overall cumulative average of B- in their program, and have been a member of CPHR BC & YK continuously since registering in the aforementioned Douglas College Human Resource Management program will be awarded national knowledge exam [NKE] passing status by CPHR BC & YK and such graduates will not have to write the NKE Exam.

-Students wishing to receive the NKE exemption are required to purchase a 25 percent discounted student membership for the CPHR BC & YK.
-To obtain a discount code, students need to contact a Human Resources course instructor and/or the PDD/PBD Business Program Coordinator.
+Students wishing to attain the NKE exemption are required to purchase a twenty-five percent [25%] discounted student membership to become a student member of the CPHR BC & YK.”
+To attain a ‘discount code,’ students need to contact a human resource course instructor and/or the PDD/PBD Business Program Coordinator

 Concentration in Human Resource Management:

 • This concentration is available for all BBA degree students.